tonsser/slack-bot/README.markdown

 ## Setup

 - Create new a Slack Application.
-The redirect URI should be `https://warm-river-9355.herokuapp.com/slack/auth/callback`.
+The redirect URI should be `{app url}/slack/auth/callback`.
-- Configure an outgoing Slack webhook to POST to `https://warm-river-9355.herokuapp.com`.
+- Configure an outgoing Slack webhook to POST to `{app url}`.
 - Configure an incoming Slack webhook.
 Update `slackUrl` in `app/BotResponder` to have the correct webhook URL.
 - Copy `.env.sample` to `.env` and fill in your `TONSS_SLACK_CLIENT_ID` and `TONSS_SLACK_CLIENT_SECRET`.
 This is required for testing oauth flow locally.